P-47 Aces

 is a 1995 horizontally scrolling shooter arcade video game developed by NMK and published by Jaleco.
 It is the sequel to P-47: The Phantom Fighter, which was released earlier in 1988 on multiple platforms.
 Taking place after the events of the first P-47, players assume the role from one of the four fighter pilots conforming an elite squadron sent by the United World Armies taking control of airplanes to make a dent against the enemy on battle.
 Its gameplay involves destroying waves of enemies, picking up power-ups and new weapons, and destroying bosses.
 It ran on the Mega System 32 hardware.
+An upgraded version titled P-47 Aces Mark II was released on exA-Arcadia in arcades on September 29, 2022.

 Gameplay

-P-47 Aces is a horizonal-scrolling shooter game similar to its predecessor, P-47: The Phantom Fighter, where players assume the role of one of the four pilots from an elite squadron sent by the United World Armies taking control of their respective airplanes with their own unique abilities through eight increasingly difficult levels that take place across multiple countries around the world, each with a boss at the end that must be defeated to progress, in an effort to make a dent against the enemy.
+P-47 Aces is a horizontal-scrolling shooter game similar to its predecessor, P-47: The Phantom Fighter, where players assume the role of one of the four pilots from an elite squadron sent by the United World Armies taking control of their respective airplanes with their own unique abilities through eight increasingly difficult levels that take place across multiple countries around the world, each with a boss at the end that must be defeated to progress, in an effort to make a dent against the enemy.

 Certain enemies carry icon-based power-up items that can be picked to increase the aircraft's firepower such as bombs and missiles.
 Getting hit by enemy fire or colliding against solid stage obstacles will result in losing a live, as well as a penalty of decreasing the aircraft's firepower and once all lives are lost, the game is over unless players insert more credits into the arcade machine to continue playing.
 A new addition to the sequel is the hyper system, which increases the plane's overall power to its maximum status after continuing.
 In addition to the single-player mode, the game also features a two-player cooperative multiplayer mode.